pibooth/pibooth/README.rst

 the application can be entirely controlled using a keyboard, a mouse or a touchscreen.

 .. warning:: Using a Pi Camera, the preview is visible only on a screen connected to the HDMI or
              DSI connectors (the preview is an overlay managed at GPU low level).
+It also means that ``pibooth`` can not be started throught SSH tuneling.
+Even with X11 forwarding enabled (``ssh -X ...``) the preview will not be visible.

 Hardware
 ^^^^^^^^